victorvvu/Google_Ventilator_RNN/README.md

 ![Learning Rate](https://github.com/victorvvu/Google_Ventilator_RNN/blob/main/data_set_imgs/fig2%20(1).jpg?raw=true)

 Overall I am pretty satisfied with my results.
-If this model was applied to medical practioners, it would serve as a strong baseline to what the next generation mechanical ventalitors can do.
+If this model was applied to medical practioners, it would serve as a strong baseline to what the next generation mechanical ventilators can do.
 Ventilators can be the difference from life or death so having the best medical equipment is imperative to combat COVID-19.

 ## 3. Data Description